 Benefits to using Zoho Writer as your free book writing software:

-#1 – It’s free and readily available.
+#1 – It’s readily available.
 You do not need to sign up or log in to be able to use it.
 And to add, Zoho Writer is user-friendly and if you are a team of writers, you can work together and share the documents with each other using the share button at the top right corner.

 #2 – You can write offline, without internet access.
 To add, despite this software being on online writing tool, you can still write your way offline and have you’re work synced to your account.